As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Igneous rocks have several physical properties that ideally fit to be used in interior and functional constructions.
+Igneous rocks have several physical properties that are ideally fit to be used in interior and functional constructions.

-Even though igneous rocks have high mineral and gemstones potential, they can be also used in a design.
+Even though igneous rocks have high mineral and gemstone potential, they can be also used in a design.
 Igneous rocks are extremely hard, durable, and aesthetically pleasing, so they can be widely used as a countertop or tiles in your kitchen.
 Granites, gabbros, and anorthosites rocks are commonly used rocks.

 Weird Fact: Floating rocks.

-The lightest rock on the earth, which can float on the water surface, is pumice.
+The lightest rock on the earth, which can float on the water’s surface, is pumice.
 Pumice is a fine-grained volcanic igneous rock, which contains a lot of empty gas bubbles – vesicles.
 It is produced when lava goes through rapid cooling and loss of gases.
 It is very light grey to medium grey in color.

 Pumice is also considered an extrusive (volcanic) igneous rock.
 Composition ranges from high-silica (rhyolitic) to low-silica (basaltic), but in most cases, pumice is in the rhyolite range.